ADSCIAN/ssalib/paper.md

 i.e., with equal anti-diagonal values.
 In contrast, the VG-SSA approach captures time dependencies by constructing a special type of covariance matrix that has a Toeplitz structure, meaning that its diagonal values are identical.
-The eigenvalues of the SVD depend on the variance captured by each mode, either composed of one (trend) or two (trend or pseudo-periodic cycles) eigenvectors (or components).
+The eigenvalues of the SVD depend on the variance captured by each component, either composed of one eigenvector, for monotonic trends, or two eigenvectors, representing nonlinear trends, pseudo-periodic cycles or oscillations.
 In the third step, the eigenvectors are then grouped, for pseudo-periodic components, and their contributions to the time series are reconstructed via projection.

-For testing the significance of the retrieved mode, @allen_monte_1996 proposed a Monte-Carlo approach, by comparison of the variance captured by the eigenvector on the original time series with that captured in many random autoregressive surrogate time series [@schreiber_surrogate_2000].
-Many extensions have been proposed for the methods, paving the way for future developments, such as multi-time series method (M-SSA), SSA-based interpolation and extrapolation, or causality tests [@golyandina_singular_2020].
+For testing the significance of the retrieved mode, @allen_monte_1996 proposed a Monte Carlo approach, by comparison of the variance captured by the eigenvectors on the original time series with that captured in many random autoregressive surrogate time series [@schreiber_surrogate_2000].
+Many extensions have been proposed for the methods, paving the way for future developments, such as multivariate (or multichannel) SSA (M-SSA), SSA-based interpolation and extrapolation, or causality tests [@golyandina_singular_2020].

 # Implementation Details